770-8 DEEMING INCOME AND RESOURCES

 1. Income Deeming

 Not all cases with stepparents require deeming.
-Stepparents receiving TA or SSI are excluded from this process.
+Stepparents receiving TATemporary Assistance or SSISupplemental Security Income are excluded from this process.
 If the stepparent has income, lives in the home, and does not have his or her needs included in the grant, the computations are:

-1. Determine the stepparent's earned income for the month, using the policies just as if the stepparent were an ATAP applicant.
+1. Determine the stepparent's earned income for the month, using the policies just as if the stepparent were an ATAPAlaska Temporary Assistance Program applicant.
 If there is earned income from self-employment, allow all proper costs of doing business as deductions.

 2. Subtract $90 for work expenses from the stepparent's earned income.
 For self-employment income, this deduction is allowed only in the months he or she actually works, not in any other prorated months.

 3. The result of this subtraction is added to the total of all countable unearned income received by the stepparent.
-Exclude any unearned income excluded for ATAP applicants but include any income received by the stepparent on behalf of children not in the grant who live in the home.
+Exclude any unearned income excluded for ATAPAlaska Temporary Assistance Program applicants but include any income received by the stepparent on behalf of children not in the grant who live in the home.

 4. From the total of earned and unearned income, 3 possible deductions are subtracted if they apply:

-The amount of this deduction is computed by using the appropriate ATAP need standard, usually the adult-included standard.
+The amount of this deduction is computed by using the appropriate ATAPAlaska Temporary Assistance Program need standard, usually the adult-included standard.
 Second and additional adults are added as if they were additional children.
 If the stepparent is alone, he or she receives the pregnant woman standard amount as a deduction.

 2. Resource Deeming